angeldevz/quiz-maker/README.md

 ## Quiz Player

+- Player can search a quiz by ID
 - Added a listing of Quizzes (for testing purposes)
-- Player can search a quiz by ID
 - Player can see the overall score and summary at the end of the quiz
+- Save Player exam attempt via `/attempts` endpoint
-- NOTE: This was not submitted to API as it was not stated on the requirements
+  - NOTE: Initially, this was not submitted to API as it was not clear on the requirements if this needs to be saved to the API,

 ## Anti Cheat

 - Logs the # of times switch tabs and paste events and their timestamp when the user started the quiz
+- Send Record in `/attemps/{recordId}/events`
-- NOTE: This was not submitted to API as it was not stated on the requirements
+  - NOTE: Initially, this was not submitted to API as it was not clear on the requirements if this needs to be saved to the API

 # For Improvement